Australian Partner Visa Online Tips for Success- Free Printables for Nailing It

 Free downloads to make your Australian partner visa application (a bit more) easy!

 Here is the master Partner Visa Online Evidence Checklist that we used to track all of our evidence for the visa application, a total lifesaver.

 Another issue with the onshore spouse visa requirements is finding evidence that the couple have lived together for one year.
 Not everyone has a rental contract or a mortgage statement, you may just been living with a friend or couchsurfing, who knows.
 Here’s a document that you can ask your friend or housemate to sign as proof that you and your de facto partner were living together:

 Got a question?
 Drop me a comment below!

 Keen to find out my best tips for the Australian Working Holiday visa?

-Please don’t take this as professional or legal advice, it’s just one blogger sharing her personal tips and experience with the australian partner visa in hopes of providing insight!
-This is just a what ‘what I wish I had known’ rather than any legal information.
+Please don’t take this as professional or legal advice, it’s just one blogger sharing her personal tips and experience with the getting the Australian partner visa in hopes of providing insight!
+This is not legal advice.